qdm12/reactdevcontainer/README.md

     - Or manually: download this repository and put the [.devcontainer](.devcontainer) directory in your project.
 1. If you have a *.vscode/settings.json*, eventually move the settings to *.devcontainer/devcontainer.json* in the `"settings"` section as *.vscode/settings.json* take precedence over the settings defined in *.devcontainer/devcontainer.json*.
 1. Open the command palette in Visual Studio Code (CTRL+SHIFT+P) and select `Remote-Containers: Open Folder in Container...` and choose your project directory
+1. If you want to use the Debian based image, you can modify the .devcontainer/Dockerfile in your directory.

 **Note that by default it will map the port `3000` to a random port on your host, which you can find with `docker ps`**